-- abnormal vaginal discharge that may smell unpleasant
+- unusual discharge from your vagina, which may smell unpleasant

 - uncomfortable or painful sex